naneimon/CVD_Project-1/README.md

 ## DATA Folder

-Please note that all dataset related to this project are hosted at the project BOX folder in the following directory:
+Please note that all dataset related to this project are hosted at the project Dropbox and BOX folder in the following directory:

+1. PII repo: `Dropbox\CVD\With PII data\01_workflow`
-`Box\Myanmar CVD Study 2023-2024\Feasibility Study`
+2. Non-PII repo: `Box\Myanmar CVD Study 2023-2024\Feasibility Study`

 The folder organization in BOX is almost identical to the dofile/script file hosting filing system, following the same workflow management.
 You